 You don’t want hackers breaking into your device and using it as the access point to your company’s networks.
 At the same time, you’d probably also be happier if your bosses couldn’t track and limit your every move while working.
 Is there a compromise for security and privacy?
 Yes: it’s called a VPN.
 Here’s why you need it.

 May 28, 2021 · 4 min read

 To put it simply, yes, definitely.
 Your work environment is the place where you’re most likely to handle sensitive data while connected to the internet.
 Cybercriminals know that every employee is a potential gateway into the rest of the company: if your device is compromised, it could be used to launch attacks against your coworkers.
 A VPN is a simple solution.

 While we don’t encourage procrastination and slacking, sometimes it is healthy to get your mind off work by watching a funny video or scrolling through Facebook.
 But some employers might think otherwise, and impose web filtering in their internal security systems.
 This will block all potentially distracting websites.

-However, you can bypass all this filtering with a VPN.
+However, you can bypass all this filtering with a VPN at work.
 Companies usually blacklist their IP addresses for certain websites, so that they can’t open.
 But a VPN server can change your IP address and encrypt your traffic.
 In this case, a restricted website won’t be blocked and you will be able to access its content.